 The only problem with a prefinished solid, specifically, is the stability issue.
 If the moisture is not controlled in a home, cupping may be an issue.
 Cupping is caused when moisture in introduced to a floor, and it expands.
 Due to being nailed down tightly, expansion is a problem, resulting in the edges of the boards rising up.
 This can be caused by seasonal moisture or a busted water line.
 Either way, if it happens, it is a big problem.

-Besides that, solid prefinished can be a great choice in a rental, as it adds a level of appeal to a home that vinyl plank or carpet floor cannot.
+Besides that, solid prefinished hardwood can be a great choice in a rental, as it adds a level of appeal to a home that a vinyl plank or carpet floor cannot.
 Solid hardwood will have a premium

 When choosing a hardwood floor for a rental, consider the surface texture.
 A hand-scraped or wire-brushed surface will last longer in your home than a smooth surface.
 While this may sound like hyperbole or a fast sales pitch, I can assure you that these textured floors will not exhibit a change in appearance due to changes in the gloss level caused by surface abrasion over time.
 Imagine a dropped laptop on a smooth floor compared to the same drop on a hand-scraped floor.
 Which floor will show the dent the most?
 That is why we recommend scraped or brushed floors.
 You can thank me later!

 All 3 of the flooring categories discussed today can be installed by anyone handy with tools and have a bit of patience.
 The absence of either of these qualities should trigger the hiring of a professional!